I hope you enjoyed my last post about hiking up Goat Fell.

 Giants’ Graves in 2006

-When we reached the top of the steps we walked uphill through a beautiful avenue of conifer trees.
+When we reached the top of the steps, an uphill path through a beautiful avenue of conifer trees was looking intriguingly inviting.
 It was so quiet, except for the occasional noise from the trees creaking in the wind.

-Finally we could see a clearing.
-This was where the Giants’ Graves lived, and whatever other ghostly souls that were still there!
+We finally reached the top and saw a clearing where the Giants’ Graves lived, and whatever other ghostly souls that might still be there.

 The trees creaking in the wind added to the spookiness of where we were standing.
-I liked it though.
+I loved it though!

 Three young girls from America appeared in the clearing not long after us and we offered them some bottled water which they were grateful for.
-The girls seemed to enjoy the atmosphere there too.
-I watched them sit on the grass and make flower chains for their heads.
+The girls seemed to enjoy the atmosphere here as well as I watched them sit on the grass making flower chains for their heads.
 I thought they were going to dance round the stones next!

-Whilst exploring and taking photos we noticed that one of the stones had carved writing on it.
-Possibly graffiti but something caught our attention.
+While exploring and taking photos we noticed that one of the stones had carved writing on it.
+Possibly graffiti but something interesting caught our attention.

-“In memory of” with a list of around seven names.
+“In memory of, 1890” with a list of around seven names which I think read:

 The Giants’ Graves 2009

-Before we journey to the Glenashdale Falls I want to let you know about the changing landscape at the Giants’ Graves.
+Before we journey to the Glenashdale Falls in 2006 though, I want to let you know about the changing landscape at the Giants’ Graves.

 We visited again in 2009 with my two children.
 I was a little upset to see the coniferous forest around the graves had been felled.

-The unique wooden steps were gone and replaced with a dirt path.
+The unique wooden steps through the woodlands were gone and replaced with a winding dirt path.

 I wanted to show my children the forest walk and the steps but it was too late.
 They’d need to wait about 30 years before any new native trees grew to a decent size.